-Туре Source Pathway Receptor Long term tourism Due to the proximity of the wind turbines to the Suffolk coast they may be seen during periods of high visibility whilst tourists are visiting the area.
-The pathway has two components.
-First of all people have to see the wind turbines and secondly they have to believe that this change is bad enough not to visit the area to spend money.
+Туре Source Pathway Receptor Long term tourism Due to the proximity of the wind turbines to the Suffolk coast may be seen during The pathway has two components.
+First of all, people have to see the wind turbines and secondly they The recepto visiting the a of visitor sur of Trip Advis have to believe that this change is bad enough not to visit the area to spend money.

 The receptors are tourists visiting the area.
 A meta-study of visitor surveys and a study of Trip Advisor reviews of coastal assets with a view of offshore windfarms have been used to understand visitor opinions of offshore wind energy.
-See Appendix 31.1 .
+See Appendix 31.1.